 Today I address the case of exemplary companies that put people at the centre.
 To launch a program of in-house brand ambassadors (Employee Advocacy), in-house professionals need to be motivated, well-paid, with a branding purpose as a guide, with the possibility of reconciling, to train, to improve...
 Perhaps for this reason there are few companies or institutions that can afford to launch them (ironic mode ON).

-If you're short on time, I invite you to see this summary of 1 Minute:
+If you're short on time, I invite you to see this summary of 1 Minute (in Spanish):

 Decathlon, professionals with blue blood

 The French multi-sport sales giant is a clear example of a company that applies the employee advocacy.

 Decathlon has what's called "blue blood.", relative to its predominant corporate color.
 Blue blood is the "decathlonian" feeling that the company seeks (doesn't want) instill in their workers.

 The most surprising thing and for my significant reason of the case is that as I saw it was the workers themselves who generated this concept.
 At Decathlon everyone was very clear that to aspire to a fixed contract you had to have blue blood.

 Although I think that this concept of obligation / pressure that is generated is not entirely good, it's certainly a clear motivation for the worker.

 Decathlon handles the issue very well.
 It doesn't give you any way forward.
 It is you who must prove (if you're interested in the company) you deserve the position.
 They give you complete freedom to chart the way and every worker has to "convince" their responsible.

 Beyond the commercial issue what is sought and asked is to create an emotional bond.
 A link preferably related to sport and healthy lifestyle habits.
 Decathlon wants sports people on his roster (this is reflected in their job offers)